Athletic Director – Sammy Skinner Jr., CAA

 Since 2013, Kelly Wierema, M.A., A.T.C., has held the role of Athletic Trainer at Maranatha High School.
 Wierema is responsible for overseeing the physical well-being of Minutemen student-athletes and providing high-level care which includes injury prevention, clinical evaluation and diagnosis, immediate and emergency care, treatment, and rehabilitation.

-Known for her expertise in the field of athletic training and her relational approach, Athletic Director Brian DeHaan considers Wierema another invaluable member of the athletic department.
+Known for her expertise in the field of athletic training and her relational approach, former Athletic Director Brian DeHaan considers Wierema another invaluable member of the athletic department.
 “There is nothing more important than the health and well-being of our students.
 I am thrilled to have a professional like Kelly on the team.
 Our entire athletic program benefits from her leadership on a daily basis,” said DeHaan.

 The feeling is mutual.
 Wierema feels blessed to work at a place like MHS.
 She comments, “It’s unique to work at Maranatha because the kids maintain a healthy balance.
 On and off the field, Maranatha student-athletes compete at a high level while displaying great character.”